Dylan McDuffie: 2023

+Statistics

 Personal life

-Three of McDuffie’s uncles (Chris, Steve, and Ted McDuffie) also played football at Buffalo.
-Ted was the Bulls’ leading tackler (98), as well as recorded the most passes defended (10), for the 1997 season.
-He is pursuing a bachelor’s degree in social science interdisciplinary studies.
+Three of McDuffie's uncles (Chris, Steve, and Ted McDuffie) also played football at Buffalo.
+Ted was the Bulls' leading tackler (98), as well as recorded the most passes defended (10), for the 1997 season.
+He is pursuing a bachelor's degree in social science interdisciplinary studies.
+He is first cousins with Green Bay Packers inside linebacker, Isaiah McDuffie.

 In December 2021, he hosted a holiday toy drive, in conjunction with the Boys and Girls Club of Buffalo, to benefit local children and families.
 Per an interview with ABC 7 WKBW Buffalo, he cited the time he spent at various Boys and Girls Clubs in Buffalo as a child as driving factor behind his decision to host the event.